usini/alidirect/README.md

 # alidirect
 Redirect to Aliexpress Search
 For ex if you need an Arduino Uno, type : [ali.usini.eu/?arduino uno](http://ali.usini.eu/?arduino%20uno)
+Link are not sponsored

 Just fork this repo and modify CNAME to your subdomain,